SeanQuinn781/face-replace.net/README.md

 <img src="demos/logo.png" align="center" />

+# face-replace.net Live Version is now available online
+### (Improvements to come, may not be 100% stable)

 # Description
-Simple react/ flask webapp that can be run fully locally for replacing all faces in images and video Live version available at face-replace.net (WIP, may not be 100% stable)
+Simple react/ flask webapp that can be run fully locally for replacing all faces in images and video

 # Overview